The big guide to corporate event photography

 Price for event photography

 The price is probably one of those things you would like to discuss in advance.
-Though it depends on what you think you are worth.
+However, it depends on what you think you are worth.
 And even more importantly, what the client thinks you are worth.

 Usually, the prices for event photography range from 100 euros to 300 euros per hour at the event.
 Be aware of the “at the event.”
 One hour of shooting also requires an hour of selecting and editing.